-Clean Construction for Hospitals
+Clean Construction Partnership

 Diesel powered construction equipment has long been a major source of air pollution on construction sites.
 As one of the fastest growing states in the country, the construction sector in North Carolina is seeing an increase in their business especially in the growth of hospitals and health care facilities.
 Because of the highly toxic nature of diesel exhaust Clean Air Carolina is focusing our outreach to healthcare systems to protect the health of patients, visitors, staff and construction workers.
 Clean construction projects take steps to reduce diesel emissions on construction sites by prioritizing the use of new equipment with particulate filters and enforcing an anti-idling policy.

 Before 1996, diesel construction equipment had no emissions standards.
 The EPA adopted standards for diesel engines to reduce particle pollution by 90%.
 These standards have been phased in through 2015.
 While new engines meet the clean air standards there are still thousands of pieces of old equipment operating throughout North Carolina.
-But hospitals can include language in their bid contracts requiring cleaner equipment with modern pollution controls be used on site and limit unnecessary idling.
+But hospitals and other businesses can include language in their bid contracts requiring cleaner equipment with modern pollution controls be used on site and limit unnecessary idling.

 A Successful Partnership